Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

 !!! tip

+    When your node starts up, these are the peers it will search for.
 Include multiple peers in the peer list in case any of them are offline or unreachable.

 ## Enable allowlist